jerinphilip/bergamot-translator/README.md

 WebAssembly is slower due to lack of optimized matrix-multiply primitives.
-Nightly builds of Mozilla Firefox have faster GEMM (Generalized Matrix Multiplication) capabilities and are expected to be slightly faster.
-The browser environment can also use Native Messaging as a third option to translate web-pages locally, which is the fastest at the moment.
+Nightly builds of Mozilla Firefox have faster GEMM (Generalized Matrix Multiplication) capabilities (MozIntGemm) and are expected to be slightly faster.
+The browser environment can also use Native Messaging as a third option to translate web-pages locally, which is the fastest at the time of writing this.

-The
-following chart created from [jelmervdl/firefox-translations/pull#19](https://github.com/jelmervdl/firefox-translations/pull/19) shows how each method compares against one another in terms of words-per-second (wps).
+The following chart created from [jelmervdl/firefox-translations/pull#19](https://github.com/jelmervdl/firefox-translations/pull/19) shows how each method compares against one another in terms of words-per-second (wps).